Rates

 3. Repetitions

 Of course, there is also work to be done with repetitive parts.
-Often everything in a sentence is repeated with the exception of one word or data, so you have to be very careful that nothing is taken over by mistake.
+Often everything in a sentence is repeated with the exception of one word or date, so you have to be very careful that nothing is taken over by mistake.

 4. Technical language